-Aligning goals is important cascading is not.
+Aligning goals is important, cascading is not.

 Each team then defines their OKRs that contribute to the organisation’s OKRs and that loosely align with them.
 The team can have their OKRs based on their planning process that doesn’t align with the company’s OKRs.
 This is completely OK.
 Trying to align everything is wrong and takes up a lot of time and energy. this is one of the common mistakes why OKRs fail